 I could keep writing, and citing research, about all the amazing benefits of Resistant starch but I think you get the picture.

 Now you’re probably screaming at the computer right now… Saying… “Nat!!!!
 Just give me the list of foods with resistant starch”

 Understand a couple of things…

 - You need a VARIETY of foods in your diet – not just THIS list of foods

 - Health is not just about what you put IN but also about what you need to take OUT

-- Gut Microbiome health is NOT just about the food, it’s HOW you eat, Stress, Exercise etc
+- Gut Microbiome health is NOT just about the food, it’s HOW you eat, Stress, Sleep, Exercise, Social connections etc

-- That adding these foods, suddenly, can cause digestive complaints.
+- Adding these foods, suddenly, can cause digestive complaints.